The Effect of Magnetization on Electron Heating in Low-Density Ultracold Neutral Plasmas

 \section{Conclusions}

-We describe an analysis method for determining the early time electron temperature in an ultracold neutral plasma through a combined experimental measurement and simulation technique.
+We describe a method for determining the early time electron temperature in an ultracold neutral plasma through a combined experimental measurement and simulation technique.
 This is used to study how early lifetime heating in a plasma depends on magnetization and initial temperature.
-We have determined that in the moderate coupling regime for our conditions, there is no observed $n_e^2$ scaling of Rydberg formation rate and so Rydberg atom creation does not occur primarily via three-body recombination.
-We also see that there is a significant dependence of the Rydberg atom number on both magnetic field strength and initial ionization energy, with a rapid decrease in number with both increasing ionization energy and increasing magnetic field strength.
+We observe that there is a significant dependence of the Rydberg atom number on both magnetic field strength and initial ionization energy, with a rapid decrease in number with both increasing ionization energy and increasing magnetic field strength.
 We observe dependence of the electron temperature on the magnetic field strength as well.
 Rydberg creation heating was not found to be the most significant source of heating, indicating the importance of disorder-induced heating for the early lifetime of ultracold neutral plasmas.
-Lastly, we see that the magnetic field strength has limited impact on the electron temperature, and that excitation to Rydberg gasses can be used to achieve lower electron temperatures for these plasmas under certain conditions, although the underlying physics for these systems are complex.
+Finally, we see that excitation to Rydberg gases can be used to achieve lower electron temperatures for these plasmas under certain conditions, although the underlying physics for these systems are complex.